SquareScreamYT/conlangs/chielbaric.md

 ### Consonants

 Phonemes are written in the International Phonetic Alphabet.
 Voiceless consonants are on the left and voiced on the right.
-The orthography is written in Cyrillic, which are enclosed in angle brackets `<>`.
+The orthography is written in Cyrillic, which is enclosed in angle brackets `<>`.
 For ease of typing, please use [this site](https://sq.is-a.dev/conlangs/chielbaric_kb) to type characters.

 |           | Bilabial   | Dental   | Alveolar     | Postalveolar | Palatal | Dorsal     | Glottal  |
 |-----------|------------|----------|--------------|--------------|---------|------------|----------|